ghazalfa/ghazalfa/README.md

+# Hi there 👋
-# Hi there 👋, I'm Ghazal - a Biomedical Engineering Student Specializing in CS!
+# I'm Ghazal - a Biomedical Engineering Student Specializing in CS!

+I'm currently an embedded software engineer for UBC Bionics where we are engineering a bionic arm 🦾